The Best Deer-Resistant Plants and Flowers for Your Garden

 JAPANESE PAINTED FERN

-Deer ignore most ferns, including this stunning low-growing variety distinguished by its silver-gray fronds delicately painted with brush strokes of green and mauve.
-The fronds hold their color all season, and look lovely when intermingled with other shade-loving groundcovers, such as lily-of-the-valley.
+Deer ignore most ferns, including this low-growing variety with silver-gray fronds painted with strokes of green and mauve.
 Like other ferns, it spreads freely by creeping rhizomes, but not aggressively.

 Zones: 4-9